-Wight have seen a steady growth in population over the last eight years.
-Population has declined in Franklin seven straight years.
+All localities saw a population growth except for Franklin in 2021.
+Suffolk and Isle of Wight have seen a steady growth in population over the last 9 years while population has declined in Franklin over the same time period.

 Population Figures for Western Tidewater and Virginia